 For more details on contributing, check out our Contributing Guidelines.

-This project includes third-party dependencies with their respective licenses.
-For detailed information, see the Licenses page in the Wiki.
+This project includes third-party dependencies with their own respective licenses.
+For detailed information, see the Third-Party Licenses page.

-Esteban Fuster Pozzi (@estebanrfp) — Full Stack JavaScript Developer and creator of GraphDB (GDB), an open-source real-time graph database built entirely with modern vanilla JavaScript.
+Esteban Fuster Pozzi (@estebanrfp) — Full Stack JavaScript Developer and creator of GenosDB (GDB), a free-to-use real-time graph database built entirely with modern vanilla JavaScript.